MaxIV-KitsControls/Elogy/README.md

      ]
   }
 ```
 However, if the logbook id (4) is omitted in the URL, you will get the whole tree of existing logbooks, and the top level logbook will have all fields set to null except "children".
 It's the "null" logbook so it does not really exist, but it's still included for consistency.
+(Note: maybe this should change...)

 The information included in the `logbook-short` objects is an abbreviated version for display purposes, that excludes things like attributes.